web3group/demand-workflows/my-website/docs/intent/raised-funds.md

 After that you finish designing your campaign connect Zapier, turn on Piloterr and let it run automatically and now you start to build connection and relations with companies that just finished fundraising.

-To set webhooks from Zapier to Demand find the guide here [Webhook guide](https://support.usedemand.com/en/articles/8436929-webhooks/)
+**To set webhooks from Zapier to Demand find the guide here [Webhook guide](https://support.usedemand.com/en/articles/8436929-webhooks/)**

+Once you finish that hit start and you are done